giacomo270197/giacomo270197.github.io/assets/panda/docs/core.md

 array a = int{1, 2, 3, 4};
 int b = *(a + 2);
 ```
-Writes a full pointer-sized value to b, in this case the number 3.
+Writes a full pointer-sized value to b, in this case, the number 3.
 ```
 string a = "Hello World";
 string b = "Beautiful day";
 a[3] = b[0];
 ```
-Writes a single byte into the a string, in this case it changes the "l" charachter with the "B" one from string b.
+Writes a single byte into the string, in this case, it changes the "l" character with the "B" one from string b.
 Note that `a[3]` is equivalent to `*(a+3)`.

 `&`
 The single ampersand operator is used to get the address of a variable.